datayoga-io/datayoga/docs/creating-jobs.md

 ## Run the Job in the DataYoga Runner

-## Tutorial - a Job that reads from Redis and Writes to Postgres
+## Tutorial - a Job that Reads from Redis and Writes to Postgres

 ### Set up Environment